emmercm/www/src/blog/remove-unused-assets-in-metalsmith.md

 Have assets in your source directory that are never used by your output?
 Save some space, get rid of them!

-Removing static assets (images, CSS, JavaScript, documents/PDFs) at the end of your build pipeline reduces the amount of content that has to be written to disk and then eventually uploaded.
-Not removing these assets probably doesn't hurt your build time as much as other plugins, but it's an easy optimization to take.
+Removing static assets (images, CSS, JavaScript, documents/PDFs, etc.) at the end of your build pipeline reduces the amount of content that has to be written to disk and then eventually uploaded to a web server.
+Not removing these assets probably doesn't hurt your build time as much as running other plugins, but it's an easy optimization to take.

 See "[Minify Files in Metalsmith](/blog/minify-files-in-metalsmith)" on reducing the size of assets that are used in your final build output.